afabor/CI-Milestone/README.md

 The convenience of certain components being a part of Bootstrap made it much easier to create parts of my page including the carousel as well as the cards used on two of my pages.

 The icons I used were also from Bootstrap and Font Awesome.

+# Testing

+When it came to testing this website, there are a number of things that I had struggled and am still figuring out.

+## What Went Wrong

+As I have worked with HTML, CSS and JavaScript before, working with Bootstrap was a completely new but good experience to have as a lot of things you may have to make yourself are made easier through Bootstrap.

+However, not all my time using Bootstrap was smooth sailing as I am still having some issues with certain aspects of my page.
+In particular, when I change screen sizes, the consistency of my cards change due to there being more text in some cards than others.
+This causes some to be longer than others, although they never go under each other and stay within their particular row.

+This is defintely something that I would like to be able to quick fix so I will do further research into this topic.

+Another issue I have had with this project is with media queries.

+When I put my website on a smaller screen, the divs after the carousel all seeem to merge into one.
+I am not sure why this happens as they are all separate divs.

+I have attempted different things in order to troubleshoot this, but nothing I have tried seems to work.
+The actual components act the way I want them to in terms of layout, but they all unfortunately overlap each other so you cannot see the Bootstrap grid variables at their fullest potential.

+## What Went Well

+On the brighter side, the website in full desktop size looks great and all the components work and flow as intended.

+Everything from top to bottom is extremely readable and there is a clear direction in which the website goes.

+Using Bootstrap for the carousel really simplified what I would have had to do otherwise so it was greatly beneficial.

+I had experimented a lot with the grid system, seeing the sorts of layouts I could implement into my rows but generally opted for the more even look as it was easier to grasp visually.

+# Deployment

+This website has been deployed using GitHub Page using [this link](https://afabor.github.io/CI-Milestone/).

+# Credits

+## Images

+    -
+    -
+    -
+    -

+## Code

+Some code for [cards](https://getbootstrap.com/docs/5.3/components/card/) and [carousel](https://getbootstrap.com/docs/5.3/components/carousel/) were taken from the Bootstrap Docs.